concordion/concordion-screenshot-extension-demo/README.md

 The download includes support to run the tests with either <a href="http://www.gradle.org/">Gradle</a> or <a href="http://maven.apache.org/">Maven</a>.

 ### Using Gradle
-1. [Download](http://www.gradle.org/downloads.html) and [install](http://www.gradle.org/installation.html) Gradle (this has been tested with 2.1)
-1. From a command line opened at the location to which this package has been unzipped, run `gradle clean test`
+1. From a command line opened at the location to which this package has been unzipped, run `gradlew clean test`
 1. View the Concordion output under the subfolder `build/reports/spec/org/concordion/ext/demo/selenium/`

 ### Using Maven